-Beach Party also sets up visual and editing patterns for the rest of the series - sort of the movie equivalent of thumbing through an issue of Mad Magazine.
+Beach Party also sets up visual and editing patterns for the rest of the series.
 Gary Morris writes in Bright Lights Film Journal that the Beach Party films "...are a patchwork quilt of motifs and formal strategies, alternatively distanced and in-your-face, heavy with subplots and random songs, cartoon characterizations, slow-motion and speeded-up visual effects, and even blatant audience acknowledgements, all of which show that structurally the films are practically anarchic."

 Director William Asher came from a TV directing career, where he worked on dozens of series including the powerhouse I Love Lucy.
 Among his few feature film credits is the low-key and thoughtful (and unabashedly right-wing) science-fiction drama The 27th Day (1957) from Columbia Pictures.
 Following his stint directing five Beach movies at AIP, Asher returned to television, where he was creative consultant and primary director of the long-running series Bewitched, starring his wife Elizabeth Montgomery.